BlackBeltTechnology/pandino/README.md

 Such extras are physically separated into external packages so that you can pull them in on-demand.

+## What Pandino is not / caveats

+> Pandino won't solve business problems.
+Pandino is intended to solve technical problems.

+It is important to note that when we start to incorporate more and more dynamism in our projects, the complexity can easily sky-rocket!

+Given resources are managed in/via Bundles, the quality of each third-party Bundle can cause serious issues if a Bundle in question is poorly implemented, e.g.: not handling lifecycle properly or not freeing up resources properly.

+Every Bundle which we want to introduce **SHOULD** be inspected in detail to make sure it has minimal or no negative side effects in our scope!

+In our case, the quote "With Great Power Comes Great Responsibility" truly applies.

 ## Key Architectural Decisions

 - Pandino is built on top of TypeScript, and TS support will always be a given for all first party packages